vforvova/torihiki/README.md

 # Torihiki

+## Introduction
-Torihiki is a simple DSL inspired by [dry-transaction]() gem.
+Torihiki is a DSL for building business transactions built using a concept of function composition.
-It builds a composition of functions which would help you create business transactions without magic.

-Torihiki doesn’t include error handling out of the box, but you feel free to use [dry-either]() or anything else for it.
+>Torihiki doesn’t include error handling out of the box as it [dry-transaction]()
+>does, but you feel free to use [dry-either]() or anything else for it.

-## What the function composition exactly is?
+### What the function composition exactly is?
 Function composition is applying result of a function as an argument to next one in a chain.

 For example, we have functions `F` and `G` and a context `x`.
 The composition `G` *of* `F` *of* `x`, would look like `G(F(x))`.
 In other words result of `F(x)` will be received by `G` as an argument.
 We also could say that